learn-co-curriculum/dsc-more-on-missing-data/README.md

 ## Checking for extraneous values

 Sometimes, null values are even further hidden within a dataset.
 For example, sometimes an entry such as `999999` is used for missing values, or an arbitrary date such as `12-01-1970` might be set for unknown dates.
-In general, doing a quick eyeball and previewing the top occuring values for each feature can help further tease out peculiarities in the data set.
+In general, doing a quick eyeball and previewing the top occurring values for each feature can help further tease out peculiarities in the data set.

 ```python